-When we asked our colleagues some time ago what else we might do for them, they replied, "Please come visit us more."
+When we asked our colleagues there some time ago what else we could do for them, they replied: "Please come and visit us more often."

-Of course, we didn't let them tell us twice.
+Of course, we didn't need to be told twice.
 After all, this is also a gesture of respect that they deserve.
 So this time we even brought along a whole team of photographers and cameramen and an Indian journalist and translator to interview the women and write down their very personal stories.

-It gave us immense pleasure to see how happy this made our female colleagues.
-It is also a sign of respect that their hard work is valued and their opinions and ideas are heard.
+We were incredibly pleased to see how happy this made our colleagues.
+It is also a sign of respect that their hard work is appreciated and that their opinions and ideas are heard.

 A warm welcome